COACHING SERVICES

 WHAT IT CAN BECOME

+Legacy coaching doesn't have to produce anything.
 Sometimes the legacy is simply having said it out loud, in a room with the people who needed to hear it.
 No document required.
 Just witnessed.